 Finca Exotica Eco Lodge is located on Playa Carate, Osa Peninsula, Costa Rica.
 The nearest town to us is Puerto Jimenez, a 42km drive away along a scenic drive passing through both jungle and farmland.

 Have you organized travel to the Osa yet?
-If you are looking to come by plane to the Osa Peninsula, choose SANSA or NATURE AIR!
+If you are looking to come by plane to the Osa Peninsula, you can flight with SANSA ! http://flysansa.com/

 With regards to getting here from Puerto Jimenez, you have 3 options: